Website sponsored by

 Aoife Magennis, from Largy College, Clones, Co Monaghan.

 Teacher - John Deery - Area 6

-The Young Engineer of the Year competition is our featured event during our national conference.
+The Young Engineer of the Year competition is our featured event during our National Conference.
 It is awarded to the student judged to have achieved the best solution to the Leaving Certificate Engineering design brief.
-To reach the final, projects will have undergone rigerous scrutiny at local and regional level by judges ranging from Engineering Teachers, Professional Engineers, and other experts.
-A number of runner up prizes may be awarded at the the associations discression.
+To reach the final, projects will have undergone rigorous scrutiny at local and regional level by judges ranging from Engineering Teachers, Professional Engineers, and other experts.
+A number of runner up prizes may be awarded at the the Associations' discretion.

 JOHN MURPHY MEDAL

 The John Murphy Memorial medal is awarded to the male student that achieve the highest grade in the subject of Engineering at Leaving Certificate.
 This person will have studied the program for two years.
 Completed design and manufacturing project spanning 5 months.
 Manufactured a fitting exercise in the form of the day practical exam, and sat a terminal examination.

 Dylan Cuskelly, Tullamore Colllege, Tullamore, Co.
 Offaly.

 Tara Duggan, Carrick on Shannon Secondary School, Carrick, Co.
 Leitrim.
 Winner of Alan Byrne Memorial Medal